vert-x3/vertx-jca/README.md

 }
 ```

 Note, the Java annotations used.
-Similarly, an EJB and JEE application server dsscriptor could also be used, exclusively, or in conjunction with annotations.
+Similarly, an EJB and JEE application server descriptor could also be used, exclusively, or in conjunction with annotations.
 Please see the EJB 3.0 specification for further details.

 Configuration
 -------